Emerah/HIDEngine/README.md

 This package has been devoloped on **macOS v10.15** and requires macOS v10.15 as minimum OS requirement.

 ---
+## Required ##
+These libraries must be installed on your system.
+Using homebrew is the easyest way to install:

+    - libtool
+    - hidapi

+    in terminal: brew install libtool hidapi

+---
 ## What the library offers ##
 The library takes care in the background of managing the library objects and the **memory management** associated with C-library hidapi. examples of what is automatically taken care of: